-Everywhere you look at the moment they’re seem to be ads under the banner ‘Back to school’ and offering all sorts of deals on shirts, skirts, trousers, coats and shoes.
-The ads are probably depressing the heck out of the kids but, as a parent, is a cheap deal value for money?
+Everywhere you look at the moment there seem to be ads under the banner ‘Back to school’ and offering all sorts of deals on shirts, skirts, trousers, coats and shoes.
+The ads are probably depressing the heck out of the kids but, as a parent, is a cheap deal really value for money?
 Will everything look a little careworn halfway through the first term because it wasn’t the best quality in the first place?

-Here at Make it and Mend it when know how important it is not to throw money away, so here’s our guide to prolonging the life of school clothes – whether you’re buying new this term or trying to squeeze more life out of the items you already have…
+Here at Make it and Mend it we know how important it is not to throw money away, so here’s our guide to prolonging the life of school clothes – whether you’re buying new this term or trying to squeeze more life out of the items you already have…

 2. Reinforce the knees on trousers

 Little boys (of any age) and trousers don’t mix well.
 Within minutes of putting on a new pair, the knees will be worn, if not torn.
 To help prolong the life of the trousers, simply reinforce them by adding a patch on the inside of the trousers over the knee area.

 If the knee area is already too damaged, turn the trousers into shorts for next summer, by cutting off at the knees and hemming them up.